-The Average Real Estate Broker Salary in Each State
+Average Real Estate Broker Salary by State in 2026

 A broker places his wallet in his suit coat pocket, representing his real estate broker salary

-How much do real estate brokers make on average?
+How much do real estate brokers make on average in 2026?

 Alabama $70,924